nyashags/iesopt-project-template/README.md

 ## Using this template

-> [!CAUTION]
-> If you are using Windows, make sure to carefully read the specific instructions below before executing anything!

-### Instructions for Windows users

-1. You need to execute the command in your `Git Bash`.
-Do so by right-clicking inside your `dev` folder (the one where you keep all your projects) and selecting `Open Git Bash here`.
-2. You most likely cannot copy-paste there; you can either right click into the shell and paste via the context menu, or try `Shift+Ins`.
-3. If a popup opens during the setup process asking you which program to use to open some file, please select `Git Bash` and confirm your choice.
-4. If it "randomly" launches VSCode and opens a `.sh` file, please follow the instructions below (in the _"Explanations & Problems"_ section) to fix this issue (which occurs if you've set VSCode as default choice for `.sh` files).

-Now you should be ready to follow the actual instructions below.

-### Creating a new project

 Execute the following command in a terminal to create a new project (inside the current working directory) using this template

 ```bash